feathersui/feathersui-website/docs/haxe-openfl/toggle-button.md

 this.addChild(button);
 ```

-A toggle button may be selected and deselected when it is triggered, or we can programmatically change the toggle button's selection by setting the [`selected`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#selected) property:
+A toggle button may be selected and deselected when it is triggered, or it can be changed programmatically by setting the [`selected`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html#selected) property:

 ```hx
 button.selected = true;
 ```

-If we listen for `Event.CHANGE`, we can track whether the user has triggered the toggle button to change its selection:
+Listen for `Event.CHANGE` to perform an action when the user changes the selection of the toggle button.

 ```hx
 button.addEventListener(Event.CHANGE, toggle_changeHandler);